Frequently Asked Questions

 Geographic Numbers (Landlines)

 Geographic numbers are tied to specific geographic areas within Spain.
 Their format reflects historical telecommunications development and population density.
-You'll find that certain prefixes correspond to major metropolitan areas.
+Certain prefixes correspond to major metropolitan areas.

 91X XXX XXX